VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ### Configure Trust Provisioner
 After the Trust Provisioner installed, you need to set up the **provisioner.conf** file.
 By default, **provisioner.conf** file is placed in **./test_fs/** folder of the Trust Provisioner repository.
-While it is here, every time you launch the KeyManager you have to specify the path to the config file:
+While it is here, every time you launch the Trust Provisioner you have to specify the path to the config file:

 ```bash
 virgil-trust-provisioner -c ./test_fs/provisioner.conf